 Most of their message was a word of judgement, addressing the sin and idolatry in the nation and warning of the consequences if the people did not repent and return to God and his covenant.
 The judgement will come through sword, famine or disease - the curses of Deuteronomy.
 The prophet called for true repentance from the heart, and dedicated commitment to Yahweh.
 Outward religiosity was not enough, and was frequently condemned by the prophet.

 They also brought a promise of future hope for those who repent.
 This promise was for the faithful remnant, the minority within the wider population who remained faithful to God and obedient to his covenant.
 The promise had two aspects: for the physical restoration of Israel to the land after the exile, and the much greater spiritual restoration when the Messiah came.
 From the prophet’s perspective these often tend to merge together into one event, so can be difficult for us to distinguish between them.

 How should we interpret the prophecies?

 We must read and study them in their original historical context, knowing what state the nations of Israel or Judah were in politically, economically and spiritually.
 We need to remember that the prophet brought words from God into a specific historical situation in the nations of Judah or Israel, or the surrounding nations.
 The words of the prophets can only be truly understood in that context.

 What about predictive prophecy?

 Prophecy does involve predicting future events (future to the original readers), but this was only a small aspect of prophecy, and was not the prophet's main purpose.
 Many Christians mainly look to the prophets for predictions about what is still to happen in our future.
-However we should recognise that less than 2% of OT prophecy is about Jesus, and about 1% yet to be fulfilled in our future, so most of the prophecies have already been fulfilled in history.
+However we should recognise that less than 2% of OT prophecy is about Jesus, and about 1% yet to be fulfilled in our future, so most of the predictions have already been fulfilled in history.
 The event which was predicted most frequently by the prophets was not the coming of Jesus, but the destruction of Jerusalem in 586 BC.